test-IO/testio-guides/src/pages/docs/jira_server/create_exploratory_test.md

 {% /list %}

-{% screenshot src="/assets/jira_cloud/create_exploratory_test/step1.png" /%}
+{% screenshot src="/assets/jira_server/create_exploratory_test/step1.png" /%}

-These dropdown options are based on the configurations set up in the Jira Cloud Plugin, ensuring that your test is properly linked to the correct Test IO Product in your Jira project.
+These dropdown options are based on the configurations set up in the Jira Data Center (Server) Plugin, ensuring that your test is properly linked to the correct Test IO Product in your Jira project.

 **Step 2**.
 Next, select **the type of test** you will be running.
 For this example, choose "Coverage."

-{% screenshot src="/assets/jira_cloud/create_exploratory_test/step2.png" /%}
+{% screenshot src="/assets/jira_server/create_exploratory_test/step2.png" /%}

 After selecting the test type, a panel on the right side is expanded to display details about the chosen test type, including allowed bug types and severities, user story testing, and its available balance (depending on your customer pricing plan).

-{% screenshot src="/assets/jira_cloud/coverage_test.png" type="narrow inline" /%}
-{% screenshot src="/assets/jira_cloud/focused_test.png" type="narrow inline" /%}
+{% screenshot src="/assets/jira_server/test_type.png" /%}

 **Step 3**. **Enter a Test Title**: Provide a clear and descriptive title for your test.
-{% screenshot src="/assets/jira_cloud/create_exploratory_test/step3.png" /%}
+{% screenshot src="/assets/jira_server/create_exploratory_test/step3.png" /%}

 **Step 4**. **Specify the Test Environment**: From the dropdown menu, select the environment you want testers to use.
 This menu shows the existing environments available on Test IO.

-{% screenshot src="/assets/jira_cloud/create_exploratory_test/step4_1.png"  /%}
+{% screenshot src="/assets/jira_server/create_exploratory_test/step4_1.png" /%}

-If the needed environment is not listed, create a new one by clicking the "+" icon next to the dropdown.
+If the needed environment is not listed, create a new one by clicking the **“+”** icon next to the dropdown.

 **To create a new environment**:
 {% list type="circle" %}